In This Guide:

 Graduate: Graduate School 254-710-3584

 - Log on to the Tuition Remission Application with your BearID and password and follow the instructions provided there to apply.

 NOTE: A new application must be submitted for each academic year.

 - Complete Free Application for Federal Student Aid (FAFSA) if needed.

-Eligible spouses/children of employees hired on or after July 1, 2003, that apply for undergraduate or graduate tuition remission may be required to complete the FAFSA form to determine eligibility for federal, state, or institutional aid.
+Eligible spouses/children of employees hired on or after July 1, 2003, that apply for undergraduate tuition remission may be required to complete the FAFSA form to determine eligibility for federal, state, or institutional aid.
 To be considered for the maximum amount of financial aid, you must submit both the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.* Both applications open on October 1 and should be submitted by the priority date to be considered for the most available funds.
 More than 90% of Baylor students receive financial aid, so it's definitely in your best interest to apply!

 - The Financial Aid & Payroll Offices will coordinate to have taxes withheld if applicable.